goksing/evel-library/code/evel_library/readme.md

 responsibility of the client.

-Once initialized, and now MT-safe, there are factory functions to produce new Faults (::evel_new_fault) and new Measurements (::evel_new_measurement).
+Once initialized, and now MT-safe, there are factory functions to produce new events:
+- Faults  - ::evel_new_fault
+- Measurements - ::evel_new_measurement
+- Report - ::evel_new_report
+- State Change - ::evel_new_state_change
+- Syslog - ::evel_new_syslog
+- Other - ::evel_new_other
+- Mobile Flow - ::evel_new_mobile_flow

+There is also a factory function ::evel_new_mobile_gtp_flow_metrics to create the parameter gtp_per_flow_metrics, which is then configured and passed to the
+::evel_new_mobile_flow factory function.

-The Fault and Measurement structures are initialized with mandatory fields at the point of creation and optional fields may be added thereafter.
+The event structures are initialized with mandatory fields at the point of creation and optional fields may be added thereafter.
 Once set, values in the structures are immutable.

 Once the event is prepared, it may be posted, using ::evel_post_event,  at which point the calling thread relinquishes all responsibility for the